DoctorDalek1963/snake/README.md

 # Snake

-This is a very simple snake game written in Python with PyQt5.
+This is a very simple snake game written in Python with PyQt5, and in C++ with Qt5.

 ![Screenshot](./screenshot.png)